raspberrypilearning/microbit-meteorologist/worksheet.md

 		print(a, b)
 	```

-1. Then call the function in the `while` loop.
+1. Then call the function in the `while` loop:

 	```python
 	while True: